enricsangra/g-scala-test/README.md

 The execution could be potentially done in two steps with a AST generator and an interpreter to check if the value is right.
 This allows more flexibility but it needs more time to execute.

 Analyse a way to stop the generation of combinations once a match to the target is found.
+Streams would be an option.